valerianilucrezia/nf-locate/README.md

 The output files of this pipeline (`.rds` and `.csv` files) are then used by [LOCATE](https://github.com/valerianilucrezia/locate) package for inferring copy number alterations.

 # Pipeline overview
-The data pre-processing pipeline is composed by 3 parallel workflows:
+The data pre-processing pipeline is composed by 3 workflows:
 - `variant_calling`
+- `pileup`
 - `methylation_calling`
-- `pileup`

 The final `locate` workflow is meant for collecting and smoothing data and finally running [LOCATE](https://github.com/valerianilucrezia/locate) tool.